Kaycee Orwig | Visual Editor

 Most underrated Pitt athlete (all time):

 Another tight one, but this question saw an assortment of selections with no one or two answers sailing way ahead.
-Although Kenny Pickett barely placed in the top five for the most underrated player of all time, he came only one vote shy of the most underrated Pitt athlete of all time.
+Although Kenny Pickett barely placed in the top five as the most underrated current player, he came only one vote shy of the most underrated Pitt athlete of all time.

 LeSean McCoy came up with the victory, though.
 The quick-cutting, highlight-spurning tailback earned one more vote than Pickett, Dion Lewis, Lawrence Fields and Hugh Green.